This post contains affiliate links and We may qualify for a commission if you use them

-Flooded Lead Acid batteries are an old school deep cycle battery.
+Flooded Lead Acid batteries are old-school deep-cycle batteries.
 They are high maintenance and need to be stored in a place with good ventilation as they emit gas.
 They are referred to as flooded as because it needs to be submerged in distilled water regularly.
-It is an economical option for off grid systems but need hands on maintenance.
+It is an economical option for off-grid systems but needs hands-on maintenance.

 Sealed Lead Acid batteries are the better option if you don’t intend to do regular maintenance.
 While the liquid inside the standard flooded battery looks like water, the liquid in a gelled deep cycle battery looks like jello and they’re sealed.

-AGM batteries, or Absorbed Glass Mat, are the non-spill type that you find (normally) as small 10 amp hour alarm system back-up batteries.
-They are also sometimes called “dry” or “starved electrolyte”.
+AGM batteries, or Absorbed Glass Mat, are the non-spill type that you find (normally) as small 10 amp-hour alarm system backup batteries.
+They are also sometimes called “dry” or “starved electrolytes”.

 There’s a fine fiber between the plates holding the acid.
-They’re sealed, maintenance free, more efficient, can’t spill, don’t freeze easily – lots of great qualities.
+They’re sealed, maintenance-free, more efficient, can’t spill, and don’t freeze easily – lots of great qualities.
 Some applications need these features.

-These can be great for an off grid system that you don’t visit regularly and battery bank for grid tied systems.
+These can be great for an off-grid system that you don’t visit regularly and battery banks for grid-tied systems.